Shrewd-Man/Equipotential-Visualizer/README.md

 ## Installation
 Currently, this project does not have an installation option, as it is in its early stages of development.
 The code can be viewed in the "Equipotential-Visualizer > Equipotential-Visualizer > main.c" file.
+To compile and run:
+- Navigate to the project directory
+- Use `gcc main.c -o equipotential -lm` to compile (assuming you use math functions)
+- Run `./equipotential`

 ## Usage
 Please use in compliance with the GPL - 3.0 license.
 Details can be found in the file "Equipotential-Visualizer > LICENSE".